SongYi-Han/DataEngineering-NYtaxi/module_01/README.md

   -p 5432:5432 \
   postgres:13
 ```
-  - connect to postgres
+  - How to connect to postgres
-    - method1) using `pgcli` in command line
+    - method1) using `pgcli`in command line

     ```
     pip install pgcli